Harshitham195/Harshitham195/README.md

-**Hi there, I'm Harshitha! 👋** Result driven professional with 5+ years of experience, dedicated to leveraging data and technology to drive impactful business outcomes.
+**Hi there, I'm Harshitha! 👋** professional with 5+ years of experience, dedicated to leveraging data and technology to drive impactful business outcomes.

 **📫 Contact Me**
 Interested in discussing opportunities in analytics or software testing?
 Let’s connect on [LinkedIn](https://www.linkedin.com/in/hmadihalli/) or via email at harshitham195@gmail.com.